Hunt County residents reflect on 9/11

 That morning in 2001, people across the world were worried about family, friends, coworkers or other connections who were near the World Trade Center or the Pentagon or who were on any of the four airplane flights that were hijacked.
 But with a tragedy of that magnitude, the regular news updates about the eventual 3,000 lives that were lost that day left people of all walks of life in a state of disbelief – as if trying to awake from a nightmare.

-Of course, the shockwaves caused by the attacks traveled all the way to Hunt County and throughout the country.
+Of course, the shockwaves caused by the attacks traveled throughout the country all the way to Hunt County.

 “I was a principal at Travis Elementary School at the time,” James Evans said.
 “But I did what I learned from J.D.
 Stovall (an earlier principal), I stayed calm and made sure the environment stayed calm.